prebid/prebid.github.io/adops/gam-hbt-step-by-step.md

 Note: You don't have to set up any line items, including price priority line items, to use header bidding trafficking.

 ### Tagging
-First, configure prebid to collect bids from your selected bidders and pass those bids onto Ad Manager.
+First, configure Prebid.js to collect bids from your selected bidders and pass those bids onto Ad Manager.
 For details on tagging changes, visit [Getting Started for Developers](/dev-docs/getting-started.html).

 ## Enable Header Bidding for you Ad Manager Network